Writing thesis in the Working group Floodplain ecology

 Improving the representation of European land use change in agent-based models

 Human land use has had substantial impacts around the world, profoundly altering natural systems and processes.
 Feedbacks in the forms of climatic change and ecosystem collapse are likely to pose serious challenges for humanity in the future, and the land sector will need to adapt if it is to continue supplying essential goods and services.
 Agent-based models allow us to explore how people’s responses to environmental change shape future land use, and are now being applied at European scale.
 This project will develop an existing agent-based model of European land use change (CRAFTY-EU) to improve its representation of land use processes and consequences.
 Primary data on land use types and impacts will be combined with reviewed information of land management decision-making to allow modelling with finer resolution than is currently possible, giving new insight into the future of the European land system.
 There is also an option of developing a version of CRAFTY for Germany.
-For further information contact Calum Brown (calum brown ∂does-not-exist.kit edu) or Mark Rounsevell (mark.rounsevell@kit.edu).
+For further information contact Calum Brown (calum brown) or Mark Rounsevell (mark.rounsevell@kit.edu). ∂ kit edu

 Modelling climate adaptation in patterns of production and consumption